Today, you’re going to learn how to practice trauma informed mindfulness meditation safely when you have PTSD.

 For people who’ve experienced trauma, intero- and exteroceptors can become disintegrated.
 Even after a few years from the traumatic event, interoceptors continue signaling danger, while exteroceptors don’t detect any source of threat.
 This can create confusion and distress.

-Mindfulness can enhance present-moment awareness, increase our self-compassion, and enhance your ability to self-regulate.
+Mindfulness can enhance present-moment awareness, increase our self-compassion, and enhance our ability to self-regulate.

-The question thus becomes: how can we can we use mindfulness to support our healing in a safe way?
+The question thus becomes: how can we use mindfulness to support our healing in a safe way?